-There is a formal opportunity for you to meet your child's teacher each term at our Parent Consultations, which take place across two evenings.
+There is a formal opportunity for you to meet your child's teacher in the Autumn and Spring terms at our Parent Consultations, which take place across two evenings.
 Parents are notified of these dates at the start of the year on our Year Planner (see Year Planner).
+In the Summer term, you have the opportunity to speak to your child's current teacher at our Open Evening after the report has gone home.